wudi-ldd/EPAF/README.md

 ...
 ```

+#### 2. Download the SAM Pretrained Model

+Before training, you need to download the pretrained SAM model.

+- Visit [SAM Model Repository](https://github.com/facebookresearch/segment-anything) to download the appropriate pretrained weights.
+- Place the downloaded weights in the `weights/` directory.

+#### 3. Train the Model

+To train the model, follow these steps:

+- Open and run `train.ipynb`, which contains the code to train the model using your dataset.
+- During training, the SAM model's parameters are frozen, and only the LoRA layers and custom convolution layers are trained for semantic segmentation.
+- Ensure the dataset is correctly prepared, and SAM pretrained weights are available before starting the training process.

+#### 4. Perform Automatic Data Annotation

+Once the model is trained, you can use it for automatic data annotation.

+- Open and run `EPAF.ipynb`, which contains the script for automatic annotation using the fine-tuned model.
+- The notebook uses the trained model to annotate new images based on the segmentation results.

 ---

----

 ### Semantic Segmentation Models Used in Training

-In this project, we employed two state-of-the-art semantic segmentation models for training and evaluation:
+In this project, we utilized two state-of-the-art semantic segmentation models for training and evaluation:

 1. **Segformer**:
    - Repository: [Segformer (PyTorch Implementation)](https://github.com/bubbliiiing/segformer-pytorch)
-   - Description: Segformer is a transformer-based semantic segmentation model that combines high efficiency with high accuracy.
-It can achieve competitive results on various segmentation tasks while maintaining a simple model architecture.
+   - Description: Segformer is a transformer-based semantic segmentation model that balances efficiency and accuracy, achieving strong results on various segmentation tasks.

 2. **DeepLabV3+**:
    - Repository: [DeepLabV3+ (PyTorch Implementation)](https://github.com/bubbliiiing/deeplabv3-plus-pytorch)
-   - Description: DeepLabV3+ extends DeepLabV3 by adding a simple yet effective decoder module to refine segmentation results, particularly along object boundaries.
-It is widely used in segmentation tasks due to its balance between speed and accuracy.
+   - Description: DeepLabV3+ enhances DeepLabV3 by adding a decoder module for better segmentation along object boundaries, making it ideal for tasks requiring both speed and accuracy.

 ---